pierrenortje/ChunkUploadExample/README.md

 ## Start the site:

 1. Open the Web folder in VSCode
-2. Run `npm i` in the terminal to install the `http-server` module.
+2. Install the `http-server` module globally using: `npm install -g http-server`.
 3. Run `http-server .` to start the server.
 4. Open `http://localhost:8080` in your browsers to view the page.